threefoldtech/info_grid/src/faq/faq.md

 ***

-### I tried to wipe my disk, but I get the error Probing Initialized Failed.
-What can I do?
+### When running wipefs to wipe my disks on Linux, I get either of the following errors: "syntax error near unexpected token" or "Probing Initialized Failed".
+Is there a fix?

-Some people tried the command *wipefs -a /dev/sd without success.
-(Where * is the specific disk letter.)
+Many different reasons can cause this issue.
 When you get that error, sometimes it is because your are trying to wipe your boot USB by accident.
-If this is not the case, and you really are trying to wipe your disk, try this command *wipefs -af /dev/sd.
+If this is not the case, and you really are trying to wipe the correct disk, here are some fixes to try out, with the disk `sda` as an example:

+* Fix 1:
+  * Force the wiping of the disk:
+    * ```
+      sudo wipefs -af /dev/sda
+      ```
+* Fix 2:
+  * Unmount the disk then wipe it:
+    * ```
+      sudo umount /dev/sda
+      ```
+    * ```
+      sudo wipefs -a /dev/sda
+      ```

 ***